 a.
 Prior to the Regatta, starting order will be determined by random lot.
 Bow numbers will be assigned to each boat according to this order and distributed along with a schedule in your race-day Registration Packets.
 We will call boats to the PRRA launch dock by race number and bow numbers.
 Boats launching from other locations will be called at the discretion of their dockmasters.
 Boats on the river must position themselves in the marshaling area (marked on the course map) so they can start in bow number sequence.
 Bow numbers will be collected at the return docks.

 b.
 The Starter will space boats so that each shell crosses the starting line at regular intervals.

 c.
 Blue/green buoys will approximate both the start and finish lines.

 d.
 The race will be officiated by US Rowing Referees.
-Crews must be alert to the possibility that they may receive directions from officials at the start, finish, dock, or in safety launches.
+Boats must be alert to the possibility that they may receive directions from officials at the start, finish, dock, or in safety launches.
 They must follow any such directions in an expeditious manner.

 3. RIGHT OF WAY

 a.
 A boat is deemed to be overtaking another when it has moved to within one length of open water of the boat ahead.
 On those portions of the course that are straight, a boat being overtaken shall move closer to the shore and allow the overtaking boat to pass.

 b.
 Where the course turns, a boat being overtaken shall move to the outside of the turn and allow the overtaking boat to pass along the shorter path.